johnboronkas/spells/README.md

 - Battle customization screen
 - More classes (ranger, warlock, assassin, barbarian, druid, etc)

-# Class Ideas
+## Class Ideas

-- Warlocks drain energy but don't regen normally
-  - Upgrade to auto drain from nearby allies that have full energy
+- Mage
+  - Short range Teleport
+  - Fireball (fire once normally as a small projectile, explode on impact or on second button press)
 - Archer arrows pierce 'x' walls and units and do a lot of damage, but are inaccurate over long range
+  - Should shoot about 1 / 0.75 sec
   - Double-shot upgrade (shoot 2 arrows at once (each drifts seperately))
   - Fan-shot upgrade (shoot 3 arrows in a fan pattern, can stack with the double-shot)
+  - Upgrade for more accurate shots
+  - Can place hidden traps that explode when stepped on
+  - Has limited energy that doesn't regenerate
+  - Faster movement speed than mage
+  - Starts with 15 max and current health
+- Warlocks drain energy but don't regen normally
+  - Upgrade to auto drain from nearby allies that have full energy
+  - Confuse (mult. target move speed by -1)
+  - Energy drain
 - Druid plants trees that heal and turrets that auto-attack
+- Barbarian
+  - Loses energy over time
+    - Gain energy by taking or doing damage
+  - Blood Rage
+	- Self-heal costing a lot of energy and tmp move/primary attack speed buff
+  - Cleave
+    - Lowers target's max health and major push-back w/ large move speed debuff for short time (crawling)
+- Assassian
+  - Backstabs for major damage
+  - Poison dart causes tmp health degen and move speed loss
+  - Cloak to go invisible for a short amount of time and increase own move speed
+  - Can place caltrops trap that sets target's movement speed to 0 for a short time

+### Class Upgrades

+- Max health
+- minor Health regen
+- Max energy
+- energy regen
+- speed
+- attack speed
+- new abilities to use / ability ranks (upgrades)

+## Gameplay Notes

+- Forts / sources of regen go by %/sec rather than a hard number